-The X30 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 30D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 30D was succeeded by the Canon 40D.
+Both the 30D and the X30 have been discontinued, but can regularly be found used on ebay.
+The 30D was replaced by the Canon 40D, while the X30 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is the Canon 30D better than the Fujifilm X30 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.